Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Fixed Bugs

 - The prediction of images different that 256x256px size werent able to be predicted.
 This was due because the code where expecting 3-channel RGB image but recieves 4-channel images.
 To fix it we change the code to ensure the uploaded image was properlly converted to the desired RGB format and the correct dimensions before passing it to the model for prediction.
+- Heroku was set into stack 22 and this version didn't suport python 3.8.19.
+Change the stack to 20 to load the app

 ## Unfixed Bugs